 Fact check: Rizal may have possessed multiple intelligence but in terms of grades, his performance was anything but jaw-dropping.
 In Ateneo Municipal, for instance, Rizal graduated with a grade of sobresaliente.
 It might appear that he’s at the top of his class but actually, he got the award along with eight other classmates.

-The hearsay: Jose Rizal was involved either to a German or French espionage.
+The hearsay: Jose Rizal was involved either in German or French espionage.

-Fact check: Rizal didn’t have the same charisma as James Bond’s but nonetheless, German authorities still suspected him as a French spy.
+Fact check: Rizal didn’t have the same charisma as James Bond.
+Nonetheless, German authorities still suspected him as a French spy.
 It all started when a chief of police visited Rizal in his Berlin apartment and asked for his passport.
-Turns out, Rizal was being investigated for his questionable behavior.
+As it turned out, Rizal was being investigated for his questionable behavior.
 If you didn’t know Rizal at that point, you would surely suspect him as a spy: He was fluent in several European languages and wandered throughout the country to learn more about its culture.
 Later, he was also accused of being a German spy (France and Germany had conflicts back then) but eventually, both allegations were proven false.
 [Image source: eyespypei.com ]

-Fact check: In his 1884 diary, Rizal wrote a very intriguing “I am gay”.
-But there was nothing homosexual about it–after all, ‘gay’ can also mean ‘bright and lively’.
+Fact check: In his 1884 diary, Rizal wrote a very intriguing “I am gay.”
+But there was nothing homosexual about it–after all, ‘gay’ can also mean ‘bright and lively.’
 On the other hand, the rumor about Rizal’s ‘fake child’ is more of an urban legend possibly started by bored–and ill-informed–students.
 Or maybe its because Rizal was close to her mother, successful in his every pursuit, and very keen on his looks—traits of a stereotypical closeted homosexual.
 But malicious gossips aside, Rizal was just metrosexual–somebody who knows a lot about grooming, fashion, and culture.
-No more, no less.
 [Image source: lifefuntastique.blogspot.com ]

 The hearsay: After his execution in Bagumbayan, Jose Rizal allegedly rose from the dead due to a divine miracle.